ArtofBugs/Nonograms/README.md

 repository to make your own .non file.

 To run the brute force solver on a command line, use "javac BruteForce.java" and hit enter/return.
-Then use "java BruteForce filepath" (replacing "filepath" with the path of your .non file) and hit enter/return again.
+Then use "java BruteForce filepath", replacing the word "filepath" with the path of your .non file and putting the path name inside quotation marks, and hit enter/return again.

-It may take some time for the solver to finish, but it should eventually print the amount of time it took to solve the puzzle as well as the solution to the puzzle.
+It may take some time for the solver to finish, but it should eventually print the amount of time it took to solve the puzzle (this does not include parsing time) as well as the solution to the puzzle.
 In the solution, asterisks (*) represent filled squares; periods (.) represent unfilled squares.